N-Germek/reading-notes/readingnotes301/class-08.md

 What status code does a successful POST request return?
 201 What status code does a successful DELETE request return?
 204

+## Things I want to know more about

+I need to learn more about API's and how they can interact with systems that have firewalls on them.
+For exapmle, can a strong firewall force a 404 return?

 - > [Table Of Contents](READING-NOTES/README.md)

 - > [Home Page](README.md)